 2. Improved Mood, Memory, and Energy Levels

-Nootropics may also help boost energy levels by increasing dopamine production.
-Some studies suggest that certain types of nootropic supplements may effectively reduce fatigue related to stress and neuroinflammation .
+Certain popular nootropics may also help boost energy levels by increasing dopamine production.
+Some studies published in PubMed suggest that certain types of nootropic supplements may effectively reduce fatigue related to stress and neuroinflammation .

-Additionally, some nootropics, like acetyl-l-carnitine (ALCAR), can boost memory and learning abilities by increasing acetylcholine receptors.
-ALCAR can also help with mild cognitive impairment and raise dopamine levels .
+For instance, acetyl-l-carnitine (ALCAR) enhances memory and learning by upregulating acetylcholine receptors and may also improve mild cognitive impairment and dopamine levels .

 “ALCAR is an anti-aging nootropic, or smart drug, meaning it helps your brain perform better.
 The acetyl group on it lets it pass your blood-brain barrier and reach your brain and nerves, where it can improve your mood, learning and memory.”

 - Spencer Brooks, Scientific Advisor and Science Writer

 Nootropics may enhance executive functions like planning, organization, and decision-making, crucial for success in personal and professional realms.

 They help in making quicker, better decisions and in sharpening critical thinking for everyday challenges.

 Nootropic side effects are headaches, nausea, anxiety, and stomach pain.
 While I've mostly had positive experiences, I did encounter mild headaches and some stomach discomfort initially with certain nootropics.

 But natural nootropics are usually safe, well-tolerated, and lower risk for most users, including cognitive impairment patients.

 For example, citicoline, a common nootropic compound, is believed to cause headaches, stomach discomfort, and insomnia.